jyotiprakash17/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game

-A simple Rock Paper Scissors game built using [programming language/framework/library].
+A simple Rock Paper Scissors game built using HTML, CSS & JS.
 This project is a fun way to learn and practice programming concepts.

 ## Features 🔧